Department of Sociology & Anthropology, Elon University, 2035 Campus Box, Elon, NC, 27244

 Other Published Works

 2013.
-“The Anthropological Study of Game and Ritual,” in Outlining Magic Circles: Jessie Bancroft’s Games for the Playground, Home, School, and Gymnasium, Washington DC: Westphalia Press, pp. I-X
+“The Anthropological Study of Game and Ritual,” Introduction to Outlining Magic Circles: Jessie Bancroft’s Games for the Playground, Home, School, and Gymnasium, Washington DC: Westphalia Press, pp. i-x.

 Works in Progress